 This selection reads and checks each block of data in the logical unit number (LUN).
-If excessive errors are encountered, the user is notified.
+If excessive errors are encountered, you are notified.

 You can run this task from the AIX command line.
 Use the following fast-path command: diag -T "certify"